NullandKale/GPURayTracer/README.md

 ![rendered spheres](https://i.imgur.com/EjMDWJ3.png)

 Nullrender is a GPU accelerated ray tracing renderer written in c#.
-As with most modern ray tracing performance is maintained by Temporal, Zbuffer, and Metadata driven denoising, currently at full resolution the scene above renders at 200+ fps on a rtx 2060.
-As of the time of writing the renderer only supports spheres with albedo and reflections, but emissive materials with shadow are in progress, as well as triangle ray tracing, and textures.
+As with most modern ray tracing performance is maintained by Temporal, Zbuffer, and Metadata driven denoising, currently at full resolution the scene above renders at 60+ fps on a rtx 2060.
+As of the time of writing the renderer supports spheres and triangles with albedo, refractions, reflections, and shadows, as well as sphere lights.
+Full mesh loading is currently in the works.

 My ultimate goal is to make a simple open-source component based ray traced game engine for low poly / low res games with modern graphics tech.
 I am up for collaboration in this, so if you are interested in this at all I would be happy to have the help.